osxmidi/LinVst3/TestVst3/README.md

 To cancel the vst3 cycling before all vst3's are tested, open a Terminal and enter kill -9 $(pgrep -f testvst3-batch)

+Starting testvst3gui using a Terminal will show what vst3 is currently loading, so a problematic vst can be identified.

 -------

 Command Line Batch Testing.